2017-fall-arch1/project-3-thton/lab3/README.md

 The game is played with four switches
 - A score is kept for each player P1(Red) and P2(Blue)
 - There is a 3 second count down at the start of each round
-- A sound is played everytime a player scores
+- A song is played while the game is going on
+- When a player wins the msp430 will beep for a second indicating the game is over

 ## Controls